Last updated

 WRITE_SHEETSInsert and modify sheet data, including attachments, discussions, and cell data.

-• Your app must request at least one access scope, but should only request the scopes necessary.
+You must request at least one access scope for your app, but should only request necessary ones.

 GET https://app.smartsheet.com/b/authorize